 Contact Our Medical Malpractice Attorneys in Las Vegas, NV Today for a Free Consultation

-If you are suffering from emergency room negligence, and your condition has worsened as a result, contact the accomplished Las Vegas personal injury attorneys at Bertoldo, Baker, Carter & Smith today at (702) 505-8115 to schedule a free consultation.
+If you are suffering from emergency room negligence, and your condition has worsened as a result, contact the accomplished Las Vegas personal injury attorneys at Bertoldo, Baker, Carter, Smith & Cullen today at (702) 505-8115 to schedule a free consultation.
 We will provide the guidance you need to understand your case, the legal next steps, and how, together, we can achieve results by holding the negligent party responsible for your condition.
 Call us now to get started.